 sudo apt-get -f install

 If everything goes well, you will be presented with an option of installing a collection of packages.
 Please review that you are ok with installing/removing suggested packages and if so, press “Y” to continue.
 Once this process is complete, pd-l2ork should be installed and ready for use.

-- Use qjackctl to configure and start JACK server with real-time privileges
+Use qjackctl to configure and start JACK server with real-time privileges

-- Start pd-l2ork (or pd-l2ork-k12) using the shortcut from the application menu
+Start pd-l2ork (or pd-l2ork-k12) using the shortcut from the application menu

-Compiling Pd-L2Ork from Source
+Building Pd-L2Ork from Source